 If the bag is too big or too heavy, you’re going to have to pay a fee, so it’s always better to know your bag size and the limitations in advance.

-Virgin Atlantic Carry-On Weight Limits
+Virgin Atlantic Carry-On Weight Limit

 Virgin Atlantic requires carry-on bags to weigh less than 10 kg (22 lbs.).
-However, they don’t weight your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
+However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
 The weight issue applies to checked baggage more than carry-on bags, since they weigh your checked bags when you check in for you flight.

 - Containers with liquids and gel-like substances may hold up to 100 ml (maximum capacity must be printed on container).